 - And only in Taiwan are CTS and CCTS, with which transformations can be made with projections used in this country (TWD67, TWD97) as well as connect to historical bases of spatial data of Taiwan and China.

 These are tools for publishing maps and managing data in shared contexts.
-It also allows the desktop version to support as a mobile client services created for web versions from SuperGIS Desktop, SuperPad, WMS, WFS, WCS and KML standards.
+It also allows the desktop version to support services created for web versions from SuperGIS Desktop, SuperPad, WMS, WFS, WCS and KML standards as a mobile client.

 To publish data you have the following applications: